img

 Normal levels of testosterone

-Decreasing levels of testosterone are a natural part of aging–.
-On average, once after age 30, testosterone levels will drop around 1% each year.
-A healthy diet and regular exercise can slow down the process, as well as weight loss – particularly for men who carry a lot of excess fat.
+Declining levels of testosterone are a natural part of the aging process.
+On average, after age 30, testosterone levels will drop around 1% each year.
+You can however, slow down the process, with a healthy diet and regular exercise.
+Weight loss can also have a positive effect, particularly for men who carry a lot of excess fat.

 Normal levels of testosterone in men range from 300 nanograms of the hormone per deciliter of blood to as much as 1200 nanograms.
-Fortunately, this is a wide spectrum, in which the majority of men fall into; however, for those men who are characterized as having low testosterone, there are numerous signs and symptoms that can creep into daily life – some more obvious than others.
+Most men will fall somewhere into this wide spectrum.
+However, for those who fall short, there are numerous signs and symptoms that can creep into daily life – some more obvious than others.

 Signs and symptoms